applidget/ps-dock/README.md

     {ps: { status: stat}}
 ###BindPort
-If bindPort is set to true then ps-dock will wait that process open port specified in environment variable to inform Web Hook that process status is up.
+If bind-port is set to true then ps-dock will wait that process open port specified in environment variable to inform Web Hook that process status is up.

     export PORT=2000
-    WEB_HOOK_URL="https://localhost:666/hi?who=world" ps-dock bash --stdout test.log --bindPort true
+    WEB_HOOK_URL="https://localhost:666/hi?who=world" ps-dock bash --stdout test.log --bind-port true
+###DropUnhandledLogs
+Sometimes, process emits too many logs.
+Trying to redirect them all to a file or a socket could slow the process.
+So, by default, if there is too many logs, they are dropped.

+    ps-dock bash --drop-unhandled-logs true